This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 c.
 Stars like our Sun—even those which evolutionists say are young—do not have enough orbiting hydrogen or helium to form one Jupiter.f

-Computer simulations show that Uranus and Neptune could not have evolved anywhere near their present locations.g The planets that have been found outside our solar system also contradict the theories for how planets supposedly evolve.
-[See “Have Planets Been Discovered Outside the Solar System?” on page 350.]
+Computer simulations show that Uranus and Neptune could not have evolved anywhere near their present distance from the Sun.g Planets found outside our solar system also contradict the theories for how planets supposedly evolve.
+[See “Have Planets Been Discovered Outside the Solar System?” on page 513.]

 Based on demonstrable science, gaseous planets and the rest of the solar system did not evolve.